joshuaabrookuk/joshuaabrookuk/README.md

 ### Romsey School&nbsp;(2005 – 2009)

-English, Mathematics and Science all C and above with other GSCE's including:<br> Media Studies, Textiles and DiDA (Diploma in Digital Applications)
+English, Mathematics and Science all C and above with other GSCEs including:<br> Media Studies, Textiles and DiDA (Diploma in Digital Applications)

 <br>